catalyst/acmeproxy/README.md

 This PowerDNS backend only serves [ACME dns-01 challenge responses](https://tools.ietf.org/html/draft-ietf-acme-acme-01), and exposes an HTTPS API to permit those challenge responses to be published by automated certificate renewal tools.

+## Requirements

+    django==1.8
+    tabulate

+For convenience sake the Ubuntu Xenial packages for django and tabulate are targeted, you can install the dependencies with:

+    apt-get install python3-django python3-tabulate

 ## Use with dehydrated

 An example [dehydrated](http://dehydrated.de/) plugin is supplied in the `plugins` directory.
 Edit this plugin to specify the location of your acmeproxy installation and authorisation key registered with the API, then call it as a dns-01 hook.